muxe/react-native-device-rotation/README.md

 import RNDeviceRotation from 'react-native-device-rotation';

 componentDidMount() {
   // only does stuff in iOS currently RNDeviceRotation.setUpdateInterval(0.2)

   const orientationEvent = new NativeEventEmitter(RNDeviceRotation)
   this.subscription = orientationEvent.addListener('DeviceRotation', event => {
     log('DeviceRotation', event)
     this.setState({
       roll: event.roll,
       pitch: event.pitch,
       azimuth: event.azimuth,
     })
   })
   RNDeviceRotation.start()
 }

 componentWillUnmount() {
   if (this.subscription) {
     this.subscription.remove()
   }
   RNDeviceRotation.stop()
 }
 ```

 ## Credits
-* I found some older libraries for either android or iOS.
+I found some older libraries for either Android or iOS.
 I was greatly influenced by these solutions:
 * [react-native-sensor-manager](https://github.com/kprimice/react-native-sensor-manager)
 * [RNDeviceAngles](https://github.com/cristianszwarc/RNDeviceAngles)